Let’s get real.

 What does “natural ingredient” mean?In Canada, a “natural ingredient” is an ingredient that was not significantly changed, fortified, and does not contain artificial colours, flavours or food additives.

 Why aren’t all of your products made with real, simple or natural ingredients yet?Some of our classic Maple Leaf products have more complex flavour profiles and it can take a much longer time for us to match that flavour using only real, simple or natural ingredients.
 It is important to us to make them with real, simple, or natural ingredients without affecting taste.
-By the end of 2018, all Maple Leaf branded products (including Canned Meats and Big Stick bologna) will be made with only real, simple or natural ingredients.
+By the end of 2018, all Maple Leaf branded products will be made with only real, simple or natural ingredients.

 What does spice mean?Some of our products use a combination of different spices to create their complex flavours.
 Instead of listing out each individual spice, we combine and list them as “spice” in our ingredient lists.
 For example, paprika, ginger and rosemary would all be listed under ‘spice’ in a Maple Leaf Top Dogs wieners.